-Experience the best Iceland has to offer on this 9-day self drive tour around the country with a focus on the South Coast.
-Witness the natural wonders that have made Iceland one of the most sought after travel destinations in the world, while taking advantage of the long summer days bathed in the midnight sun.
+Experience the best Iceland has to offer on this 9-day self-drive tour around the country focusing on the South Coast.
+Witness the natural wonders that have made Iceland one of the most sought-after travel destinations in the world while taking advantage of the long summer days bathed in the midnight sun.

 Your tour will begin as soon as you arrive in Iceland.
 Your vehicle will be waiting for you at Keflavik International Airport, meaning there is no need to worry about transfers.
 You will then start an incredible 9-day journey.

-Travelling clockwise around Iceland’s famous Ring Road you will see the remarkable landscapes and attractions that Iceland is known for.
+Traveling clockwise around Iceland's famous Ring Road, you will see the remarkable landscapes and attractions Iceland is known for.
 You will begin by leaving the capital of Reykjavik and heading into the Snaefellsnes Peninsula.

-You will see some of the most impressive waterfalls in the world, including Seljalandsfoss and Skogafoss, before making your way to Iceland’s famous Golden Circle.
-After all of this, you will then come back to Reykjavik to soak up some more of this vibrant Capital City in the North Atlantic.
+You will see some of the most impressive waterfalls in the world, including Seljalandsfoss and Skogafoss, before making your way to Iceland's famous Golden Circle.
+After all of this, you will return to Reykjavik to soak up some more of this vibrant Capital City in the North Atlantic.

 The icing on the cake with this tour is that your accommodation and itinerary are taken care of in advance, meaning that you can focus on absorbing the life-changing experiences you will have without having to worry about the fine details.